riceissa/analytics-table/README.md

 6. Create a key for the service account. **If you're creating a new service account**, there should be a section called "Create key (optional)".
 Click "create key", and make sure JSON is selected.
-Now create the key and save it as `key.json` in this repo's directory.
+Now create the key and save it as `key.json` (I think Google's documentation refers to this file as `client_secrets.json`) in this repo's directory.
    **If you already have a service account**, in the table that lists your service accounts, there is a column called "Actions".
-Click the hamburger and select "Create key", and save as `key.json`.
+Click the hamburger and select "Create key", and save as `key.json` (I think Google's documentation refers to this file as `client_secrets.json`).

 ### How to give access to the script